 Also, even if the insurer agrees the policyholder is liable, it might not settle the claim.
 It depends on how much the claimant asks for.
 If you are demanding compensation that significantly exceeds the policy limit, the insurer doesn’t have a duty to agree to that amount.
 The insurer can and will try to reach a settlement agreement below the policy limit.
 It will only agree to an amount over the policy limit in certain, rare circumstances.

 If you are dealing with a claim with your insurance company, and you believe the insurer hasn’t fulfilled its responsibilities, contact a lawyer right away.
 When your insurer doesn’t uphold its duties under the contract and Illinois law, you might have a claim for bad faith.

 During a bad-faith lawsuit, you can demand damages, including attorney’s fees and court costs, in addition to the compensation, you should receive for your initial claim.
 But to win compensation, you must prove the insurer didn’t fulfill a duty and that its conduct was unreasonable and vexatious.

-If you were hurt in an accident that was someone else’s fault, we recommend you call Staver Accident Injury Lawyers, P.C. at (312) 236-2900.
+If you were hurt in an accident that was someone else’s fault, we recommend you call a no win no fee lawyer at (312) 236-2900.
 We are highly experienced accident and injury attorneys who deal with insurance companies daily.
 We are well-versed in Illinois insurance and administrative law, as well as insurance company policies.
 Let us use our knowledge and experience to fight for your financial recovery.

 When you’re fighting for maximum compensation, we know what it takes to get it.